*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Barbara.

-So here we are and I have your pictures on hand as well to share with people.
+And I have your pictures on hand as well to share with people.

-So let's start with Rose.
+So, let's start with Rose.

-Rose, why don't you introduce yourself and talk a little bit about who you are, how you got started in this field and anything you'd like to say.
+Rose, why don't you introduce yourself and talk a little bit about who you are, how you got started in this field, and anything you'd like to say.

 Make it fairly brief because this is just an introduction.